Hmeymim Air Base /

 The Soviet Union reached an agreement to station warplanes in Egypt in 1967, but the arrangement lasted until 1972.
 In the last two decades Russia's only aircraft carrier Admiral Kuznetsov was deployed to the Mediterranean four times: in 1995-1996, 2007-2008, 2011-2012 and 2014.
 These missions lasted for a maximum of four months.

-This situation changed when Russia and Syria reached an agreement that allows Moscow to use the Hmeymim air base for an indefinite period of time free of charge.
+This situation changed when Russia and Syria reached an agreement that allowed Moscow to use the Hmeymim air base for an indefinite period of time free of charge.
 "Russia has deployed up to four Sukhoi Su-30SM supermaneuverable fighter aircraft to Hmeymim.
 They have been tasked with providing air cover for bombers and strike planes taking part in the counterterrorism operation in Syria," Ishchenko noted.
 Russia, he added, apparently decided not to send more Su-30SMs to the region because there are no aerial adversaries that it needs to fight.
 If needed, additional deployment could be completed in approximately 24 hours.

 Ishchenko maintained that there are grounds to assume that Russia is already using the Hmeymim base to protect its ships in the Mediterranean.
 "For instance, the Tupolev Tu-142 maritime reconnaissance and anti-submarine warfare aircraft landed at Hmeymim in June.
 Clearly it did not land in Syria to fight against Islamists, but was busy performing its main task, searching for submarines of a potential adversary in the eastern Mediterranean," the analyst explained.